Abstract

 Introduction

 Data collection plan involves establishing a systematic procedure through which data will be collected in order to produce valid and reliable results.
 The type of data depends on the topic of the study and the nature of the research.
 The type of data that will be required in this study is quantitative, though the qualitative approach, a survey, will be applied in the data collection processes.
 In other words, the study will wholly apply a survey method of data collection.
 The survey method is important given the fact that the study is purposeful, personal, dynamic, and inventive oriented.
 The qualitative data collection method is highly recommended for studies involving human behavior due to the fact that it is easier to draw conclusions based on the identified relationships (Bell, 2005).
 Essentially, in this study, a survey research technique will be drawn on.
 By employing the survey research method, any ensuing unanticipated research proposition will be suggested as well as formulated.
-Besides, the costs of the study will somehow be reduced.
-The research method is considered to be amongst the best given that it rarely stands a chance of disqualifying any notable alternative explanations because it surmise to the event causations.
+Additionally, the study’s expenses will be decreased in some way.
+Because it makes assumptions about the causes of the events, the research approach is regarded as one of the finest because it rarely has the potential to rule out any significant alternative explanations.

 Data Collection Plan